 Download further reading (pdf, 56kB) for "Narrative Inquiry" presentation

-Associate Professor Lesley Harbon is Associate Dean (International) and Languages Curriculum Coordinator at the Faculty of Education and Social Work.
+Associate Professor Lesley Harbon is Associate Dean (International) and Languages Curriculum Coordinator at the Sydney School of Education and Social Work.
 Lesley has taught Indonesian and German at primary, secondary and tertiary levels.
 Her work with language-teacher education has developed through positions she has held since the mid 90s in teacher-education faculties at the universities of Tasmania and Sydney.
 For 15 years, until the early 1990s, Lesley edited Pelangi, a publication for the teaching and learning of Indonesian in Australian schools and from 2002 until 2006 Lesley edited Babel, the journal of the Australian Federation of Modern Language Teachers Associations.
 She continues to research in the areas of language-teacher education, intercultural-languages education, bilingual-immersion education and study-abroad short-term programs for language teachers.

 © 2002-13 The University of Sydney.
 Last updated: 23 Jul 2013